bonsaipropaganda/bonsaipropaganda.github.io/_posts/2024-9-26-challenging-our-beliefs.md

 - Is it possible that there is another way to look at this?
 - Am I having this thought out of habit?

 Once a belief or possible cognitive distortion has been identified, in addition to Socratic questioning, conducting an experiment can help reveal whether this belief is true or not.
-Just like a scientist would test a theory, a thought can also be tested in many different possible experiments.
-Scheduling the experiment at a specific upcoming time and date which is within the next week can be especially helpful for those who might put it off.
+Just like a scientist would test a theory, a thought can also be tested in different ways.
+Scheduling an experiment within the next week can be especially helpful for those who might put it off.
 After the experiment, the belief can be re-evaluated and possibly tested more in different scenarios.
 Beliefs take time to form and can take time to change, but they *can* be changed.